B3N101/B3N101/README.md

 I am a Developer and Student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> in Concord, MA at Middlesex School
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications mainly retaining to my educational institution.

+- I am currently working on both VSCODE and NEOVIM on MACOS

 - :seedling: Working on schoolwork and projects

 - :zap: In my free time, I solve problems on Codeforces(never have time to compete in full competitions), read/watch tech, economic, and political news.